LPapapo/frontappGDPR/README.md

 1. Make sure that you have the API access token placed in the config file .
 2. The next step is to open input.txt and copy all of the emails that need to be deleted into the txt file line by line.(save the changes)
-3. Start the search by opening the frontappGDPR forlder in terminal and typing 'python frontappGDPR.py'.
+3. Start the search by opening the frontappGDPR forlder in terminal(cmd) and typing 'python frontappGDPR.py'.
 4. After the search is finished, you can review the errors, logs, and results by opening the .txt files .
+5. All search results are tagged in Frontapp as marked-for-deletion and placed in Trash inbox
+6. Select all and choose permantly delete .

+Because the Front API does not support the state 'destroyed' in order to automatically permanent delete the results, you must manually permanent delete them at the end.